-- When the population is full of young nurse bees feed 2-1 syrup from above until they don't take it any more usually into October.
-This will be about 6-7 feedings of a gallon of more.
+- Once the colony is full of young nurse bees, switch to feeding them 2:1 syrup from above until they stop taking it, typically around October.
+This will require approximately six to seven feedings of a gallon or more each.

-- Protect the hive from rain.
-A rain guard of some sort over the entire hive works well.
-Water trickleing down the inside of the hive leads to foul brood.
-Tilt the solid bottom board hive slightly forward to let the water and moisture run out the front.
-Moisture kills bees.
-Not Cold.
+- Protect the hive from rain by installing a rain guard that covers the entire structure.
+Water dripping down the inside of the hive can lead to foul brood.
+To further prevent moisture accumulation, tilt the solid bottom board hive slightly forward, allowing water to drain out the front.
+Moisture is detrimental to bee health.

-- Put a sugar cake on top of the colony.
-Make a one inch spacer for the cake to lay in.
-We will have some for sale.
+- Place a sugar cake on top of the colony, using a one-inch spacer to support it.
+We will have sugar cakes available for purchase.